Natural Lice Prevention & Treatment (Even for Super Lice / Drug Resistant Lice)

 Symptoms of a Head Lice Infestation

-If you don’t actually see the nits or the lice, these symptoms could mean you have a problem with head lice:
+If you don’t actually see the nits or the lice, these symptoms could mean your child has a problem with head lice:

 Scratching